notbonzo-com/EntScript/docs.md

 - **For switching variable adressing mode**: `[variable]`

 When a variable is enclosed is `[]` it can be used for both assigning to change its address or as an expression to evaluate its address.
+It works simulary to the `&` operator in C.

 ### Control Flow